programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 Part 1 introduces exploratory data analysis with sentiment analysis using the Enron E-mail Dataset.

 Part 2 builds off of these techniques by exploring e-mail correspondence as relationships within a network.
+This part relies upon more intermediate-advanced level Python techniques (but we will provide guidance along the way).

-# Part 1: Using Sentiment Analysis to Explore E-mail Data
+# Part 1: Using Sentiment Analysis to Explore Enron E-mails

 ## What Types of Questions Can Exploratory Data Analysis Help You Answer?